psu architecture 282 design studio

 DUE: Friday, 04 April

-Part I: (in studio): drawings
+TO DO: Part I: (in studio): drawings

 • With charcoal on newsprint (or suitable substitute) draw freehand, the ideal spatial qualities of your assigned activity.
 Imagine this space as something which celebrates this ritual.